The Ultimate Guide to Humpback Whales and all the FAQs you need to know!What do Humpback Whales Feed on and how do they Feed?

 Do Humpback Whales hold Cultural Significance in Regions around the World?

-Humpback whales are important in many indigenous cultures.
-In places like Polynesia and Australia, they appear in myths, totems, and traditional hunting.
-Some indigenous communities in Denmark, Greenland, Russia, and the United States can still hunt whales.
-This is allowed by the International Whaling Commission (IWC).
+Humpback whales hold deep cultural value for many Indigenous communities.
+In regions like Polynesia and Australia, they feature in legends, totems, and traditional practices.
+Some Indigenous groups in Denmark, Greenland, Russia, and the United States maintain the right to hunt whales under International Whaling Commission (IWC) regulations.

 Why were Whales Harvested during the Whaling Period?